Course Title: Post Graduate Diploma in Crisis Communication

+- At a time of your choice - online/long distance.
 There is also an option for one to one or group corporate Post Graduate Diploma or Diploma in Crisis Communications during office hours or at a time that suits you (subject to T&C).
 Please ask for details.

 Price: Course fees €1150 including student membership.
 Assessment fees €110

 In the case of part time and long distance (online) candidates you will never miss a lecture as recordings are made for each lecture providing maximum flexibility for the busy professional.
 In addition, through our conference mobile app, you will be able to join in to live lectures on your mobile device when and if on the move.
 Alternatively, join the lecture on your PC whether in the office or at home.

 Candidates must be at least 20 years of age and preferably have a professional background or experience in the broader professional communications arena including journalism, marketing, communication, public relations, customer service, political environment and business.
 Candidates who are members of a crisis management team or have a specific interest in crisis communication.
 Alternatively, have a minimum of a third level qualification or higher.

 The course will be held over a thirty hour period with lectures once weekly over a 10 week period.
 In addition, candidates will be expected to undertake additional self-study and direction will be given in this regard.
 The course will be assessed by a series of assignments and one major campaign project.